Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 (Sometimes sold as "Four Spotted Ornamental")

 India.
 These beautiful brownish arboreals have four prominent brown spots along the dorsal abdominal stripe.
 They've only recently been introduced to the US pet trade at exploitive prices without attention to establishing a captive bred population in the country.
-Hopefully, those who have been buying them will make an effort to breed them upon maturity.
-Europeans have ensured a captive-bred population on "the other side of the pond".
+Hopefully, those who have been buying them will make an effort to breed them upon maturity if non-cogeners become available.
+Europeans have insured a captive-bred population on "the other side of the pond".

 Poecilotheria